Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 - Dynamically mutates the cycle to allow safe shortcuts
 - Rejects moves that break reachability of the tail

-This solver prioritizes correctness over optimal speed.
+This solver optimize speed without loosing correctness .

 ---